nhaarman/acorn/docs/src/orchid/resources/wiki/displaying_scenes/mapping_scenes_layouts.md

 }
 {% endhighlight %}

-The {{ anchor('SceneViewControllerFactory') }} implementation can be used to
+Since `MyScene` now becomes its own ViewControllerFactory we are now able to skip the creation of a ViewControllerFactory, and use the Scene instance directly.
-deal with Scenes implementing this interface, saving us from having to implement a ViewControllerFactory.
+The {{ anchor('SceneViewControllerFactory') }} class provided by the library can be used to deal with these kind of Scenes, and is used by default if you use one of the {{ anchor('AcornActivity') }} classes.

 ### The ViewControllerFactory DSL

-To save you from having to implement the ViewControllerFactory each time, the
+In some cases this `ProvidesView` solution just doesn't fit, and you still need to write a custom ViewControllerFactory implementation.
-{{ anchor('bindViews') }} method allows you to quickly create the Scene-layout mapping in a DSL-like manner:
+The {{ anchor('bindViews') }} method provides access to a convenient DSL to quickly create the Scene-layout mapping:

 {% highlight 'kotlin' %}
 val myViewControllerFactory = bindViews {